BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 * src/py_csv_diff - A python script that can compute the difference between two CSV files
 * src/scripts - Miscellaneous scripts
 * src/tms_csv - A node.js script (and Seneca.js microservice) that pulls object data from TMS and outputs data in a CSV format
-* util - Shared javascript utilities
+* src/util - Shared javascript utilities

 ## Export tools